-- Pupils and parents understand the issues and procedures for attendance and punctuality. - All school staff, including governors, administrative and ancillary staff understand the issues and procedures for attendance and punctuality - Clear procedures for enabling pupils to come to school - Attendance issues are addressed in the curriculum - Parents and pupils have the opportunity to raise concerns and share in addressing those concerns - Reward students, where appropriate, who have good attendance and those who strive to improve their attendance - Identifying patterns of absence and intervening early.
+- Pupils and parents understand the issues and procedures for attendance and punctuality. - All school staff, including governors, administrative and ancillary staff understand the issues and procedures for attendance and punctuality - Clear procedures for enabling pupils to come to school - Attendance issues are addressed in the curriculum - Parents and pupils have the opportunity to raise concerns and share in addressing those concerns - Allocate resources e.g. time, people, space to support the policy - Reward students, where appropriate, who have good attendance and those who strive to improve their attendance - Identifying patterns of absence and intervening early.
 Patterns of attendance are established early in a school career.
-Children who miss significant amounts of their education in primary schools are more likely to truant later - Actions for failing to ensure regular attendance are fully understood by the whole school community and parents.
+Children who miss significant amounts of their education in primary schools are more likely to truant later on - Actions for failing to ensure regular attendance are fully understood by the whole school community and parents.